Convergence of spatial branching processes to $\alpha$-stable CSBPs: Genealogy of semi-pushed fronts: Branching Brownian motion in an interval

-is a function $v:[0,L]\to\mathbb{R}$ such that $v$ and $v'$ are absolutely continuous on $[0,L]$ and satisfy \eqref{SLP} a.e. on $(0,L)$.
+is a function $u:[0,L]\to\mathbb{R}$ such that $u$ and $u'$ are absolutely continuous on $[0,L]$ and satisfy \eqref{SLP} a.e. on $(0,L)$.
 Since $W$ is continuous on $[0,L]$, the solutions are twice differentiable on $[0,L]$ and \eqref{SLP} holds for all $x\in(0,L)$.
-A complex number $\lambda$ is an eigenvalue of \eqref{SLP} if \eqref{SLP} has a solution $v$ that is not identically zero on $[0,L]$.
+A complex number $\rho$ is an eigenvalue of \eqref{SLP} if \eqref{SLP} has a solution $v$ that is not identically zero on $[0,L]$.
 The set of eigenvalues is referred to as the spectrum.
-The spectrum of \eqref{SLP} is infinite, countable ans has no finite accumulation point.
-Is it upper bounded and all the eigenvalues are simple and real.
-Thus they can be numbered

-The eigenvalue $\lambda_{1,L}\equiv\lambda_1$ is referred to as the principal eigenvalue.
-Under \eqref{Hp}, this eigenvalue is positive (for $L$ large enough).
-We denote by $v_{1,L}\equiv v_1$ the associated eigenvector satisfying $v_1(1)=1$.
-It is known that the function $v_1$ does not change sign in $(0,L)$.
-Hence, we have $v_1>0$ on $(0,L)$ and we remark that
+The spectrum of \eqref{SLP} is infinite, countable and has no finite accumulation point.
+It is upper bounded and the maximal eigenvalue $\lambda_{(N,A)}\equiv\lambda$ is referred to as the principal eigenvalue.
+Under \eqref{Hwp} and for $L$ large enough, this eigenvalue is positive.
+We denote by $v_{(N,A)} \equiv v$ the associated eigenvector, renormalised to satisfy $v(1) = 1$.
+It is known that the function $v$ does not change sign in $(0,L)$.
+Hence, we have $v>0$ on $(0,L)$ and we note that

-In this section, the notation $O(\cdot)$ refers to a quantity that is bounded in absolute value by a constant times the quantity inside the parentheses.
-This constant may only depend on $\lim_{L\to\infty}\lambda_{1,L}=:\linf$ (see Lemma~\ref{lem:spectral}).
-We use a similar convention for constants denoted by $C$.
-These constants may change from line to line.